-The average person can expect to burn around 103 – 178+ calories per 30 minutes of washing cars at a moderate effort.
-This number will vary from individual to individual due to a variety of factors.
+Some rough estimations are that the average person will burn around 103 – 178+ calories per 30 minutes of washing a car at a moderate effort.

-This article will also show you a more detailed chart that takes multiple factors into account, how to burn more calories while washing cars, and more.
+This article will also go over more detailed estimations, how you can burn more calories while washing a car, and more.

 Estimations calories burned washing cars

-The centers for disease control and prevention simplifies the number of calories burned while hand washing and waxing a car into between 3.5-7 calories per minute (1).
+Some cheat sheets simply how many calories you burn while hand washing and waxing a car into between 3.5-7 calories per minute (1).